Who am I, and what is

 These are not people in crisis, but they may be approaching a tipping point – and, as with every other strategic decision that underpins their success, they choose to engage the right professional at the right time.

-The real question isn’t “Can I cope?” — you’ve already proved you can.
-It’s: “How long can I keep this up, and what will it cost me?”
+The real question isn’t “Can I cope?” – you’ve already proved you can.
+It’s: “How long can I keep this up, and what will it ultimately cost me?”

 Our work is a confidential, performance-free zone.
 No need to impress, defend, or explain.
-Instead, you have space to think strategically about yourself — with someone who understands high-pressure environments and the psychology of responsibility.
-The aim isn’t to dismantle what you’ve built, but to equip you with the facts and options to keep going in a way that is sustainable, effective, and on your terms.
+Instead, you have space to think strategically about yourself – with someone who understands high-pressure environments and the psychology of responsibility.
+The aim isn’t to dismantle what you’ve built, but to equip you with the facts, and develop options to keep going in a way that is sustainable, effective, and on your terms.